raamcosta/compose-destinations/README.md

 )
 ```

-Then, to navigate to the User Screen, anywhere you have the `navController`.
+5. Then, to navigate to the User Screen, anywhere you have the `NavController` (or `DestinationsNavigator`).

 ```kotlin
 navController.navigate(UserScreenDestination.withArgs(userId = 1))